Nima-Khodabandelou/Notes/notes.md

 - OOP

       obj:
          real-time entity having state and behavior
          instance of class
          instance variables <-> obj state
          methods <-> obj behavior
          create using new keyword.
          obj refs <-> init to null

-      Inheritance
+      Inheritance:

-         code reusability -> sub need not redefine method of super unless need to provide specific impl
+         code reusability -> sub need not redefine method of super unless need to provide specific impl.
          Runtime polymorphism -> simulate inheritance with real-time objs -> makes OOPs more realistic.

-         provides data hiding -> super hide data from sub
+         provides data hiding -> super hide data from sub Method overriding

-         Method overriding

-      Abstraction
+      Abstraction:
 	focus on what obj does instead of how it does

-      encapsulation
+      encapsulation:

-	wraps code and data into single unit
+	wraps code and data into single unit read-only class:

-	read-only class

 	   private fileds
 	   no setter

-	   getter return private fields to main method
+	   getter return private fields to main method write-only class:

-	write-only class

 	  private fileds
 	  no getter
 	  setter set value passed from main to private fields

-      Acccess modifiers
+      Acccess modifiers:
 	      Default: accessible within package
 	      Protected: accessible by class and sub of same package, or by sub in another package
 	      Public: accessible anywhere
 	      Private: accessible within class

-      constructor
+      constructor:
 	      special method to init state

-	      invoke when class instantiate, obj created, and memory allocated for obj -> no sense to make it static

-	      default constructor called on obj creation
+	      invoke when class instantiate, obj created, and memory allocated for obj -> no sense to make it static default constructor called on obj creation
 	         using new keyword

-	      no explicit return type.
+	      no explicit return type
 	      not inherited
 	      can't be final
 ##
 - Main Java features

       Statically typed language -> inherently secure
       For Desktop, Mobile, and Web
       Java compiler output is Bytecode (JVM specific set of instructions) rather than exe file -> secure and portable (Platform-independent)
       JVM:
-            executes Bytecodes.
+         executes Bytecodes
          is part of JRE.
 	 is implemented for various platforms.
 	 can create a restricted execution environment (sandbox) preventing unrestricted access to the machine.
       High-level
       Multi-threaded
       Memory Efficient and Multi-Threaded -> Robust
       Local variables not init. to default value

-      Does not support
+      Does not support:
 	      pointers (Handles it internally)
 	      goto
 	      operator overloading
 	      call by ref
 	      structures and unions
 ##
 - Path and Classpath